 Evaluators may support Sheet-local Named Expressions that are local (attached) to individual sheets.
 In that case, a non-empty QuotedSheetName can be used to reference a sheet-specific named expression.
 The most specific named expression for a given expression is used.
-If the QuotedSheetName is empty, the search for the named expression begins with the current sheet, then up through the container(s) of the sheet (the same is true if the QuotedSheetName rule fragment is not included at all).
-If there is a non-empty QuotedSheetName, search begins with that named sheet, then up through its container(s) for the given name.
+If the QuotedSheetName is empty, the search for the named expression begins with the current sheet, then up through the container(s) of the sheet (the same is true if the QuotedSheetName, search begins with that named sheet, then up through its container(s) for the given name.